zce/velite/docs/guide/introduction.md

 ::: warning

-🚧 this documentation is not yet complete currently. but the functionality is mostly stable, although there is still a possibility of significant changes being made.
+🚧 This documentation is not yet complete currently. but the functionality is mostly stable, although there is still a possibility of significant changes being made.

 However, I have provided some [examples](https://github.com/zce/velite/tree/main/examples) for your consideration.